offbyone/ideas/content/old/general-thoughts/weve-set-them-free.md

 Does that mean we *want* them to come back?

-If you\'re not sure what I mean, I\'m referring to the [travels of my father and sister](http://www.offlineblog.com/morruz/), whom I have entreated to provide a web-based journal of their experiences. ([Matt](http://www.offlineblog.com/mildillson/), can you vet. that last sentence for structural correctness?
+If you're not sure what I mean, I'm referring to the [travels of my father and sister](http://www.offlineblog.com/morruz/), whom I have entreated to provide a web-based journal of their experiences. ([Matt](http://www.offlineblog.com/mildillson/), can you vet. that last sentence for structural correctness?
 I got fancy, and it seems subtly wrong, somehow).

 Anyway, the site is hosted beside this one, and is named [Morruz](http://www.offlineblog.com/morruz/).
 Clicky on any of the obvious links in this post to get there.
-In the instance that links are not clear (the style of my page doesn\'t do a good job of highlighting them, a shortcoming that I plan to rectify One Of These Days) then\... well, hunt.
+In the instance that links are not clear (the style of my page doesn't do a good job of highlighting them, a shortcoming that I plan to rectify One Of These Days) then\... well, hunt.